-R500 per person
+R695 per person

 How to sign up

-One or two days before the course, we will send you the Zoom link.
+One or two days before the first session, we will send you the Zoom link.
 You will need to register and use a password to enter the webinar.

 Registrations close three days before the webinar.